20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The Algarve is blessed with fantastic conditions for water sports, with over 300 days of sunshine a year and regular thermal winds.

-So, naturally, one of the top things to do in this region is take a dip in the sea and do water sports.
+So, naturally, one of the top things to do in Albufeira is to take a dip in the sea and do water sports.

 A woman doing Stand-up paddle boarding and three people on an orange kayak on Praia dos Arrifes, Albufeira, and some orange cliffs in the background